CyberFlameGO/svnpython/Doc/library/inspect.rst

    class, method, function, traceback, frame, or code object.
 The source code is returned as a single string.
 An :exc:`IOError` is raised if the source code cannot be retrieved.

-.. function:: cleandoc(doc)

-   Clean up indentation from docstrings that are indented to line up with blocks of code.
-Any whitespace that can be uniformly removed from the second line onwards is removed.
-Also, all tabs are expanded to spaces.

-   .. versionadded:: 2.6

 .. _inspect-classes-functions: